Oligoryzomys longicaudatus: Ecology

 O. longicaudatus climbs well and can also jump.
 The diet varies with the time of year; in the dry season it is mainly seeds but in the wet season the flowers, pollen and leaves of Chenopodium predominate.
 Insects are also sometimes eaten.
 O. longicaudatus can start breeding when only a few months old.
 The nest is built in bushes a few metres off the ground, and an old bird nest may be used.
 The female can breed three times a year and the average litter size is nearly five young.

 Population size is subject to large swings.
 In 1990, there was a mass seeding event when over a million hectares of the bamboo Chusquea valdiviensis in southern Chile flowered simultaneously; the enormous quantities of seeds produced were followed by a population explosion of O. longicaudatus.
 Such increases in rodent numbers are the result of greater fecundity, a higher survival of juveniles and a lengthening of the breeding season.
 Since many of the bamboo seeds were retained within the flowering spikelets till the following year, further rodent population peaks occurred then.

 In the spring of 1997, large numbers of mice were found in forests near Nahuel Huapi Lake in southwestern Argentina.
 They were predominantly O. longicaudatus, with a smaller proportion of Abrothrix longipilis.
 Dead individuals that washed up on the beaches were young, born in the previous autumn, and had full stomachs.
 Their appearance at such a high density was the result of an aperiodic outbreak in the Andes, and living specimens that were caught in traps showed no signs of being in breeding condition.
 It was not until the following year that numbers of individuals returned to their normal level for the area and breeding started taking place again.

 O. longicaudatus is the principal reservoir host of Andes virus (ANDV), which causes most cases of hantavirus cardiopulmonary syndrome in South America.
-This pulmonary disease can be fatal to humans.
+This disease can be fatal to humans.